Rafael Nadal def. Nick Kyrgios 7-6(0), 5-7, 6-4

 Return Of Serve

 Players generally have a defensive mindset when returning first serves.
-The immediate goal is to get the ball back into the court and avoid a return error.
-The highest percentage place to aim is right down the middle of the court to take the singles sidelines out of the equation.
-Returning second serves is a more offensive situation, where you can still attack deep down the middle and also have more confidence going wider.
+The immediate goal is to return the ball back into the court and avoid an error.
+The highest percentage place to aim is right down the middle of the court, taking the singles sidelines out of the equation.
+Returning second serves is a more offensive situation, in which you can still attack deep down the middle and have greater confidence going wider.

 2022 Indian Wells: Nadal v Kyrgios Return Location (Hawk-Eye)

-As you can see from the Hawk-Eye graphics above, both Nadal and Kyrgios targetted the middle third of the court the most when returning serve.
+As you can see from the Hawk-Eye graphics above, both Nadal and Kyrgios targeted the middle third of the court the most when returning serve.

 Nadal hit 50% of his returns right down the middle of the court, while Kyrgios hit 53%.
-The clear goal is to get the ball in the court and land it in the middle of a big target.
-This strategy also yields a strong, secondary element in that it does not automatically provide an angle for the server to attack with.
+The explicit goal is to get the ball in the court and land it in the middle of a big target.
+This strategy also yields a strong secondary element, as it does not automatically provide an angle for the server to attack with.

-The second highest location for each returner was going to the backhand third of the court.
+The second-highest location for each returner was the backhand third of the court.
 Nadal hit 29% of his returns to the wide third of the court to Kyrgios’ backhand, while Kyrgios directed 34% to Nadal’s backhand third of the court.

 Middle first.
 Backhand second.
 Forehand last.